It’s time for women to get credit for their ideas.

 4. Ask others for their views.

-If this behaviour characterizes your team’s dynamics, name it and suggest a protocol for how to interact in meetings so that everyone’s ideas are heard and acknowledged.
+If this behaviour characterises your team’s dynamics, name it and suggest a protocol for how to interact in meetings so that everyone’s ideas are heard and acknowledged.
 Include a no-interruption rule, so everyone gets an equal chance to pitch their ideas.

 Not paying attention to women’s voice deprives organizations of valuable ideas.
 When women challenge the system and suggest new ideas, research by Ethan Burris at University of Texas shows that team leaders view them as less loyal and their suggestions are more likely to be discounted.